A deeper dive into type 2 diabetes

 Type 2 diabetes develops when the body becomes resistant to insulin — meaning the hormone isn’t used effectively — or doesn’t produce enough insulin to keep blood sugar within a target range.
 It differs from type 1 diabetes, which is an autoimmune disease that halts the production of insulin.
 Type 1 diabetes often develops over the course of weeks, usually in children or young adults.

 In contrast, type 2 diabetes often develops slowly.
 People can go years without knowing they have it.
 To manage it, doctors generally recommend blood sugar monitoring, lifestyle changes, and daily oral medications.
 In some cases, treatment with insulin is needed.
 Depending on body mass index (BMI) and other factors, doctors may recommend weight loss surgery.
-According to the National Institutes of Health, a high BMI is linked to insulin resistance.
+According to the National Institutes of Health, a high BMI is

 It’s overly simplistic — even hurtful — to call type 2 diabetes a “lifestyle disease.”
 No one is to blame for developing it.
 The exact cause is unknown.
 Both genetic and environmental factors likely play a role, reports the Mayo Clinic.
 Family history puts people at higher risk.
 Certain racial or ethnic groups, such as African-Americans, Native Americans, and Latinos, are also at increased risk.
 The disease is more common in people older than 40, though it increasingly affects young adults.

 No matter when it’s first diagnosed, type 2 diabetes irrevocably changes people’s lives.
 Frequent doctor visits and tests to monitor blood sugar levels are recommended.
 Many people set dietary and exercise goals.
-They might need to address risk factors for complications too, such as high blood pressure or cholesterol levels.
+They might need to address

 Learning to reduce stress is also crucial.
 Mental stress can raise blood sugar levels — and living with type 2 diabetes can be stressful.
 It takes effort to juggle everyday life with the demands of a complex chronic condition.